Full Time - Exempt Position

 - Work with the Executive Director in personnel management, including hiring, promotions, performance evaluations, performance improvement plans, and professional development plans for staff in the Advocacy Department.

-- Supervise Policy Counsel, Community Engagement Strategist and other staff in the Advocacy Department as appropriate.
+- Supervise Legislative & Policy Strategist, Campaign Strategist, and other staff in the Advocacy Department as appropriate.

 - Work closely with the Director of Finance and Administration and Executive Director to develop the annual Advocacy Department budget that will create the internal capacity to achieve the organization’s strategic priorities.